uyjosephn/uyjosephn/README.md

 🔭 18 years Software development experience: 5 years Java backend developer, 13+ years VB/C#.net developer

-~~🌱 I’m currently learning and trying to be a Certified Data Management Professional~~\
-🌱 I’m currently learning and trying to be an AWS Certified Solutions Architect \
-🌱 I’m currently learning and trying to be an Oracle Certified Associate/Professional

 <!--
 **uyjosephn/uyjosephn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.